Setting Up Your First GitHub Repository: A Step-by-Step Guide

 Add something like: “Learning Git and GitHub fundamentals - my first repository!”

 This helps you remember what this project was about when you look back in six months.
+Trust me, you’ll thank yourself later.

-Public or Private – The Big Decision
+Public or Private - An Important Choice

-Here’s where you decide who can see your code:
+Here’s where you decide who can see your code.

 Choose Public if:

-• You want to build your portfolio (employers love seeing active GitHub profiles)
+• You want to build your portfolio - employers love seeing active GitHub profiles

-• You’re learning and want to share your progress
+• You’re learning and want to share your progress with others

 Choose Private if:

-• This contains sensitive information
+• It contains any sensitive information

 • It’s client work under NDA

-Initialize This Repository – IMPORTANT
+Initialize This Repository - CRITICAL

 • Add a README file